ElemeFE/element/README.md

 > A Vue.js 2.0 UI Toolkit for Web.

 Element will stay with Vue 2.x

 For Vue 3.0, we recommend using [Element Plus](https://github.com/element-plus/element-plus)(Element Plus is a community develop project)

+For MiniProgram development, we recommend using [MorJS](https://github.com/eleme/morjs)

 ## Links
 - Homepage and documentation